 So, what is the glue that holds groups together?
 These are people pre-programmed and pre-scripted to identify with certain group myths/fantasies or leaders whom they revere and idealize.
-In psychological terms, this behavior is known as a collective group fantasy, in which people band together as one in harmony and total synchronicity!
-"We are now one!"
-Not a far cry from cult-like behavior.
+In psychological terms, this behavior is known as a collective group fantasy, in which

-Renowned psychoanalyst Wilfred Bion's group psychology provides work on а methodology understanding for cult-like behaviors in groups and is pertinent to psychohistory.
-He shows how people are pressured and coerced to act like sheep and collude with certain leaders.
+Renowned psychoanalyst Wilfred Bion's group psychology provides work on methodology understanding for cult-like behaviors in groups and is pertinent to psychohistory.
+He shows how people pressured and coerced to act like sheep and collude with certain leaders.
 In many of my earlier contributions, I have applied Bion's formulation of group psychology to the study of cross-culture, not only in my work on treating cross-cultural couples but in analyzing how people in groups bond together and identify with destructive leaders.
 More than any other psychoanalyst, Bion understands the primitive, unconscious mechanisms operative in groups and how people identify with charismatic destructive leaders and collective group myths.
 Many of these group myths are based on archaic injuries that were never mourned or losses that were never dealt with (e.g., the burning of Temple Mount).